mantidproject/documents/Design/y_e_data_storage_modes.md

 - Data in `Workspace2D` be represent counts or frequencies.
 - Conversions between the two are done with the algorithms `ConvertToDistribution` and `ConvertFromDistribution`, or the helper function `WorkspaceHelpers::makeDistribution()`.
 - `MatrixWorkspace::isDistribution()` can be used for checking the state, and `MatrixWorkspace::setDistribution()` for setting the corresponding flag (note that this does not actually transform the data!).
-- There is a validator that verifies the state of a workspace, `RawCountValidator`, however is is used by relatively few algorithms.
+- There is a validator that verifies the state of a workspace, `RawCountValidator`, however it is used by relatively few algorithms.
 - A considerable number of algorithms use `MatrixWorkspace::isDistribution()` to adapt their behavior, in most cases this adaption is a simple conversion to the desired data storage type.
 - For a large number of algorithms there are no checks, and it is not documented whether or not the work only with counts, only with frequencies, or both.
+- The `MatrixWorkspace::isDistribution()` flag is just a flag on the workspace.
+  I could in principly lie, and there is currently no guarantee that all histograms in a workspace have the same state.

 ### Discussion

+Parts of the problem under discussion is related to the fact that `Histogram` provides direct access to the underlying data.
+This is currently required for three reasons:

+- Some client code does not care if it works with `Counts` or `Frequencies`, so we cannot force it to use either of those.
+- In-place modifications.
+Using the new interface this is not possible, since we return a COW object by value, so modification will trigger a copy, making in-place modifications of workspaces inefficient.
+- The issues discussed in this document, i.e., we have places where data is converted between various storage modes, so for now client code cannot always rely on `counts()` and `frequencies()` to return what they need.

+We will solve the last point and at least parts of the first point if we come to a good solution for what is being discussed here.
+Examples for the first bullet are `ExtractSpectra` or other algorithms that simply chop off bits at the ends of the histogram.
+Also `ConvertUnits` does not care in many cases.

-If we permit storing either counts or frequencies
+If we permit storing either counts or frequencies...

 1. **Current solution**:
    - Data in `Histogram` can be in two states counts or frequencies, but the histogram does not know its state.